 Overall, the actions were effective as planned.
-The Charter School was fully staffed, and the action was effective.
-The Core Curriculum was effective, and there is better implementation of an SLA curriculum and training on curriculum.
-Support for English Learners was effective and provided growth especially for Newcomers.
-Support for Students with Disabilities was effective and was fully staffed and supported by the Student Services Manager.
+The Charter School was nearly fully staffed, and the action was partially effective.
+The Core Curriculum was effective, and new curriculum was purchased.
+Support for English Learners was partially effective and provided growth especially for Newcomers.
+Support for Students with Disabilities was effective and supported by the Student Services Manager.
 Professional Development was partially effective, but many of the topics still need to be addressed.
-Technology Infrastructure and Support was effective, and students and teachers were supported with computer carts.
-Intervention and Supplemental Materials were effective, and we think IXL is improving achievement.
-Instructional Coach and Principal was effective and provided support to teachers.
+Technology Infrastructure and Support was effective, and new technology was purchased.
+Intervention and Supplemental Materials were effective, and the expectation is that scores will improve in 2024-25.
+Instructional Coach and Principal was partially effective and provided support to teachers.
 Associate Teachers were effective and provided direct services to students.
 Student Services Manager was effective and organized supports for students.
 After School Program and Summer School/Intersession was effective and ensured additional support and access to students.
 Network Support Infrastructure was effective and was successful in restructuring policies and procedures.
-Library, Computer Lab, and Resource Room were partially effective and there is now a resource room.